Best Ice Chest – Reviews & Comprehensive Buying Guide

 And thus arises the million dollar question.
 How many ice chests brands do you know of?
 For all we know, Apple and Samsung never fought over them, neither did HP and Dell, or indeed McDonald’s and KFC.
 So, what prevents the shopkeeper from passing some second grade product as the Apple of his eyes, eh?
 Get it?

 So, before we list out a few suggestions of products, here’s a list of some popular brands.

 Coleman coolers are best known for their insanely effective insulation.
-Their Xtreme Coolers line features their trademark insulation technology that makes sure ice remains ice for five days (Yes.
-You heard that right!), even in the warmest of temperatures.
+Their Xtreme Coolers line features their trademark insulation technology that makes sure ice remains ice for five days, even in warm temperatures.
 Coleman thus has an affordable range of products at various sizes.